-The second study assessed dispositional retaliatory tendencies as the impellor and relationship commitment as the inhibitor (Slotter et al., 2012).
+Provocation $\times$ dispositional retaliatory tendencies $\times$ relationship commitment.
+The second study assessed dispositional retaliatory tendencies as the impellor and relationship commitment as the inhibitor (Slotter et al., in press).
 This study assessed dispositional retaliatory tendencies with a measure created by Fincham and Beach (2002); a sample item was, "I think about how to even the score when my partner wrongs me."
-It assessed relationship commitment with a three-item measure assessing the degree to which participants felt committed, dedicated, and loyal to their partner.
-Consistent with I^3 theory, the provocation \times dispositional retaliatory tendencies × relationship commitment three-way interaction effect was significant (Slotter et al., 2012).
-As in the previous study, this interaction effect was driven by the crucial cell: high instigation (provocation), high impellance (dispositional retaliatory tendencies), and low inhibition (low relationship commitment).
-Participants in that cell were substantially more likely to enact physically aggressive behavior toward their partner when compared not only with the mean of the other seven cells but also with the mean of the three cells with two risk factors but not the third.
+It assessed relationship commitment with a 3-item measure assessing the degree to which participants felt committed, dedicated, and loyal to their partner.
+Consistent with $I^3$ Theory, the provocation $\times$ dispositional retaliatory tendencies $\times$ relationship commitment 3-way interaction effect was significant (Slotter et al., in press).
+As in the previous study, this interaction effect was driven by the crucial "cell": high instigation (provocation), high impellance (dispositional retaliatory tendencies), and low inhibition (low relationship commitment).
+Participants in that cell were substantially more likely to enact physically aggressive behavior toward their partner when compared not only to the mean of the other seven cells, but also to the mean of the three cells with two risk factors but not the third.